serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 Author: SergeM
 Date: 2019-08-24 20:32:00
 Slug: ros-experience
-Tags: ros, linux, robotics, raspberry, pi
+Tags: ros, linux, robotics, raspberry, pi, ubuntu, melodic

 Here will be some notes on ROS.